How to Play Ladder Ball in the Yard (Rules and Scoring)

 You can play the game as a one-against-one game or as two groups of up to four players.
 The first person or team with 21 points wins.

-The game’s simplicity is one of its charms, making it ideal for family backyard game days, or events where people of different ages are playing together.
+The game’s simplicity is one of its charms, making it ideal for family backyard game days or events where people of different ages play together.
 It’s simple enough to understand but challenging enough to keep things interesting.

 Ladder Ball Rules